agustinchiarotto/TrueNorthFullstackChallenge/README.md

 - Run command `npm i` on the same route as package.json file.
 Remember that you need to do it on both folders: Client and server.
 - If you are ussing nvm (node version manager), run `nvm use`.
 You need at least version v14.15.0 to run this app.
 - Be sure that MongoDB service is runing.
 If is not, run this comand:`systemctl enable mongodb.service`
-- You can use Docker

 ---

 **Docker**

-THe applications are ready to run in dockers containers.
+The applications are ready to run in dockers containers.

 - Web App:

   - Navigate to client's folder `cd client`
-  - Build the image: `docker build -t task-client`
+  - Build the image: `docker build -t task-client:latest .`
-  - Run the image: `docker run --name task-client -p 3000`
+  - Run the image: `docker run --name task-client -p 3000 -d task-client:latest`

 - Server App:
   - Navigate to server's folder `cd server`
-  - Build the image: `docker build -t task-server`
+  - Build the image: `docker build -t task-server:latest .`
-  - Run the image: `docker run --name task-sever -p 4000`
+  - Run the image: `docker run --name task-sever -p 4000 -d task-server:latest`

 ---